 - Are you overweight?

 - Do you have a mother, father, sister, or brother with diabetes?

 - Is your family background African American, Hispanic/Latino, American Indian, Asian American, or Pacific Islander?

 - Have you ever been diagnosed with high blood pressure?

 - Did you have diabetes while I was pregnant (gestational diabetes), or give birth to a baby weighing 9 pounds or more?

 - Are you physically active less than three times a week?

 What: The National Diabetes Prevention Program is designed to bring to communities’ an evidence-based lifestyle change program for preventing type 2 diabetes.
 It is based on research led by the National Institutes of Health and supported by the Centers for Disease Control and Prevention.
 Coaches will provide support, encouragement, and information to participants and work through challenges that may arise providing an environment that encourages self-management for the participant’s health and wellbeing.

-When: An information session will be provided on Thursday, April 22, 2021 at 5 p.m.
-(EST).
-Sessions will begin on Thursday, May 6, 2021 at 5 p.m.
-(EST) and repeat weekly for 16 weeks and then monthly for 6 months.
-As a participant, you will work with a certified lifestyle coach in a group setting learning to adopt healthy lifestyles that include healthy eating and incorporating physical activity and sharing information to assist you with your goal to decrease and prevent your risk of developing type 2 diabetes.
+When: An information session will be provided on January 4, 2021 from 2-3 p.m.
+Sessions will start the week after and repeat weekly for 8 weeks, then twice per month for another 8 weeks, and then monthly for total of 23 sessions.
+As a participant, you will work with a certified lifestyle coach in a group setting, learning to adopt healthy lifestyles that include healthy eating and incorporating physical activity and sharing information to assist you with your goal to decrease and prevent your risk of developing type 2 diabetes.

-Cost: The cost of the workshop is $450, but is offered through Michigan State University Extension for FREE, which is a savings of $450.
-The program is supported financially by Michigan State University Extension.
+Cost: The cost of the workshop is $450, but is currently offered through Michigan State University Extension currently for FREE!